Logoi-Linguistics/Logoi-Linguistics/README.md

     hello!/String         ; hello! is an ImpureFunction of domain: String.
     Function/1            ; Function/1 is a FunctionConstructor of arity: 1.
-        whom              ; whom is a ParameterVariable of type String (inferred from type signature). alert!/String     ; alert! is an ImpureFunction of domain: String. join/Strings  ; join is a VariadicFunction of domain: Strings.
+        whom              ; whom is a ParameterVariable of type String (inferred from type signature). display!/String   ; display! is an ImpureFunction of domain: String. join/Strings  ; join is a VariadicFunction of domain: Strings.
                 "Hello, " ; "Hello, " is a constant of type String. whom      ; whom is a ParameterVariable of type String (inferred from type signature).